jamesewelch/CEHv10StudyGuide/9 - Security in Cloud Computing.md

     - Provides ability to develop without having to worry about hardware or software
   - **Software as a Service** (SaaS)
     - Provider supplies on-demand applications to subscribers
-    - Offloads the need for patch management, compatability and version control
+    - Offloads the need for patch management, compatibility and version control
 - **Deployment Models**
   - **Public Cloud** - services provided over a network that is open for public to use
   - **Private Cloud** - cloud solely for use by one tenant; usually done in larger organizations